survivejs/webpack-book/manuscript/appendices/01_comparison.md

 # Comparison of Build Tools

 Back in the day, it was enough to concatenate scripts together.
-Times have changed, though, and now distributing your JavaScript code can be a complicated endeavor.
-This problem has escalated with the rise of single-page applications (SPAs).
-They tend to rely on many hefty libraries.
+Times have changed, though, and distributing your JavaScript code can be a complicated endeavor.
+This problem has escalated with the rise of single-page applications (SPAs) as they tend to rely on many big libraries.
+For this reason, many loading strategies exist.
+The basic idea is to defer loading instead of loading all at once.

-For this reason, there are multiple strategies on how to load them.
-You could load them all at once or consider loading libraries as you need them.
-Webpack supports many of these sorts of strategies.

 The popularity of Node and [npm](https://www.npmjs.com/), its package manager, provide more context.
 Before npm became popular, it was hard to consume dependencies.
 There was a period when people developed frontend specific package managers, but npm won in the end.
 Now dependency management is more comfortable than before, although there are still challenges to overcome.